MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/foundationCommon/crmCommon/accelerators/healthCare/electronicMedicalRecords/RiskAssessment.md

 An assessment of the likely outcome(s) for a patient or other subject as well as the likelihood of each outcome.

-Latest version (0.8.1) of the json entity definition is available on <a href="https://github.com/Microsoft/CDM/tree/master/schemaDocuments/core/applicationCommon/foundationCommon/crmCommon/accelerators/healthCare/electronicMedicalRecords/RiskAssessment.cdm.json" target="_blank">GitHub</a>.
+Latest version (0.8.1) of the JSON entity definition is available on <a href="https://github.com/Microsoft/CDM/tree/master/schemaDocuments/core/applicationCommon/foundationCommon/crmCommon/accelerators/healthCare/electronicMedicalRecords/RiskAssessment.cdm.json" target="_blank">GitHub</a>.

 ## Instances

-Instances of this entity are listed below:
+Instances of this entity are listed below.

-electronicMedicalRecords/RiskAssessment
+/core/applicationCommon/foundationCommon/crmCommon/accelerators/healthCare/electronicMedicalRecords/RiskAssessment.cdm.json/RiskAssessment

 ## Traits